-Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.
+Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments. ^(Core)

+- 2.9.
+Subspecialty Physician Faculty Members Subspecialty physician faculty members must have current certification in the subspecialty by the American Board of Emergency Medicine, the American Board of Pediatrics, or the American Board of Preventive Medicine, or the American Osteopathic Board of Emergency Medicine, or possess qualifications judged acceptable to the Review Committee. ^(Core) - 2.9.a.
+Any other specialty physician faculty members must have current certification in their specialty by the appropriate American Board of Medical Specialties

+(ABMS) member board or American Osteopathic Association (AOA) certifying board, or possess qualifications judged acceptable to the Review Committee.
 (Core)

-- 2.9.
-Subspecialty Physician Faculty Members Subspecialty physician faculty members must have current certification in the subspecialty by the American Board of Emergency Medicine or the American Osteopathic Board of Emergency Medicine, or possess qualifications judged acceptable to the Review Committee.
-(Core) - 2.9.a.
-Any other specialty physician faculty members must have current certification in their specialty by the appropriate American Board of Medical Specialties (ABMS) member board or American Osteopathic Association (AOA) certifying board, or possess qualifications judged acceptable to the Review Committee.